 - Bruises on your arms or legs

-- Very small red or purple spots on your skin (these are called petechiae)
+- Small red or purple spots on your skin (called petechiae )

 - Brown or red urine